SoyBison/academic-kickstart/content/projects/computational_patahistory.md

 ## The Map:

-The map will be a hexagonal grid, defined in cubic coordinates.
+The map is a hexagonal grid, defined in cubic coordinates.
 That being said, it has been implemented using a python dictionary where the key is a tuple of the coordinates, and the value is the tile with all the information needed about it.

 ## The Output: